 Things to do in Midland:

-It is only a ten (10) minute drive from Midland Haven but its boutique vineyards, fresh local produce and rolling vineyards make it feel like a different world.
+It is only a ten (10)-minute drive from Midland Haven, but its boutique vineyards, fresh local produce and rolling vineyards make it feel like a different world.
 Find more than 40 world-class wineries, 6 breweries, 2 distilleries, gourmet artisan goods, talented local artists, food and craft markets, vibrant studios and more than 40 quality cafes and restaurants.
 Discover the oldest winemaking region in WA, with the first vines planted more than 180 years ago!
-Easy drive from Midland makes it the perfect option for day-trippers.
-Navigate the 32 km scenic loop known as the Swan Valley Food and Wine Trail which has over 150 attractions.
-How slow you go, and whether you go by tour, bike or car is completely up to you.
+An easy drive from Midland makes it the perfect option for day-trippers.
+Navigate the 32 km scenic loop known as the Swan Valley Food and Wine Trail, which has over 150 attractions.
+How slow you go and whether you go by tour, bike or car is completely up to you.

 Package Highlights:

-• Stay at Condo 105 located on the Horizons Golf Resort premises.
-It is two-bedroom self contained condo that sleeps up to eight guests.
+Stay at Condo 105 located on the Horizons Golf Resort premises.
+It is a two-bedroom self-contained condo that sleeps up to eight guests.

-• Visit and enjoy everything that Port Stephens and Nelson Bay has to offer while playing a round of golf.
+Visit and enjoy everything that Port Stephens and Nelson Bay have to offer while playing a round of golf.

-Perfect getaway for couples, family or group of friends.
-Enjoy stay in our charming Condo 105 @ Horizons Golf Resort premises where you can have a BBQ overlooking the course, play golf and watch Netflix and Stan at night.
-Chill and play golf, enjoy wildlife, sounds of birds and have BBQ and drink overlooking the golf course.
-It is worth the stay and play golf packages.
+A perfect getaway for couples, family or groups of friends.
+Enjoy your stay in our charming Condo 105 @ Horizons Golf Resort premises, where you can have a BBQ overlooking the course, play golf and watch Netflix and Stan at night.
+Chill and play golf; enjoy wildlife and the sounds of birds; and have a BBQ and drink overlooking the golf course.
+It is worth the Salamander Bay Stay and Play Golf Package.

 What’s Included?

-• Stay for up to 8 in self contained condo.
+Stay for up to 8 in a self-contained condo.
 Minimum of 2 nights.

-• 4 players wth shared golf carts for one round of 18 holes, or
+4 players with shared golf carts for one round of 18 holes, or

 Chill and Play Golf

-Enjoy a wonderful golf experience at Condo 105 located at Horizons Golf Resort premises.
-Stay and play golf packages the sessions start every 7 minutes from 7 am through to 3 pm daily.
+Enjoy a wonderful golf experience at Condo 105 located on the Horizons Golf Resort premises.
+Salamander Bay Stay and Play Golf Package: the sessions start every 7 minutes from 7 am through to 3 pm daily.

 Relax and rejuvenate with your partner, family or group of friends